-The route up to Passo del Mulaz is the quietest hike on the list of my favourite day hikes in the Italian Dolomites.
+The route up to Passo Mulaz is the quietest hike on the list of my favorite day hikes in the Italian Dolomites.

 It’s a tough hike that requires a lot of elevation change, but what you’ll get in return are exceptional views of the spires of Passo Farangole in the Pale di San Martino group.